asadidebuger/microsign/content/blog/wpcrudrest-setup/en.md

 - [Youtube play-list](https://www.youtube.com/playlist?list=PL8kI35qv4aXaRaETVfC0CgzlgtKy6e6Gk)
 - [Aparat play-list](https://www.aparat.com/v/pci6K?playlist=1773307)

-## Installation and use instructions:
+## Installation and use instructions

 ### You can follow the steps below to deploy and use the framework: